“Deadpool & Wolverine” Stunt Coordinator & Second Unit Director George Cottle on the Comically Ultra-Violent Style

 Ryan and Hugh are both big guys, especially in those suits.
 We padded the insides because they and their stunt doubles were shooting inside that car for over a week.
 Shawn shot it and we did some pickups on second unit.
 The blood, sweat, and tears that went into it, everybody brought their A-game.
 Hugh, Ryan, Alex, and Dan just crushed it.
 And the DP George Richmond was in there with them too.
 They shot a lot BTS for that—I can’t wait for that to get out.
 We shot that pretty early on, so the high bar was set for the rest of the shoot.

-Tune in tomorrow for the conclusion of our chat with Cottle, including what went into choreographing the top-secret cameos!
+Check out part two of our interview with Cottle, including what went into choreographing the top-secret cameos!

 For more on Deadpool & Wolverine, check out these stories: